-If you happen to be a resident of one of these communities, you're probably not too surprised to find it on our list.
+What's the fastest growing city in South Carolina for 2020?
+Based on the most recent ACS data, Hardeeville ranks as the fastest growing city in South Carolina.
+If you happen to be a resident of Hardeeville, you're probably not too surprised to find it on our list.

-If you're not–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in South Carolina are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in South Carolina are growing like weeds.

-How We Measured The Fastest Growing Cities In Palmetto State
+How We Measured The Fastest Growing Cities In the Palmetto State for 2020

 - Population in 2010